bathtubsailor82/cyclog/README.md

 ▪ ⚡ **High performance** using Uber Zap
 ▪ ⚒ **Simple API** for common use cases
 ▪ ⊙ **Flexible** - use with standard Zap features
+▪ 📖 **Log reading** - API to read and parse log entries for integration

 ## Installation